 A distressed walls shelf in the dining room offsets the modern style or the rest of the room.

 Gemma McCloskey of Studio Indigo has a piece of antiqued mirror glass cut to fit the entire wall above the vanity unit for a touch of vintage charm.

-The homeowner took inspiration for the colour scheme in here from the painting of a girl, which she found in an antiques shop.
-The wallpaper was a later discovery and matched the colour of the girl’d dress perfectly.
+The homeowner took inspiration for the color scheme in here from the painting of a girl, which she found in an antiques shop.
+The wallpaper was a later discovery and matched the color of the girl’d dress perfectly.

 The plaster of the hall is repeated here in a slightly different shade.
-‘I wanted to make sure the colours were different, even though they are from the same family,’ says Gemma.
+‘I wanted to make sure the colors were different, even though they are from the same family,’ says Gemma.

-Carefully colour-matched blue brings a sense of cohesion and is warmed up by a sandy hue.
+Carefully color-matched blue brings a sense of cohesion and is warmed up by a sandy hue.